mzw111/Streamix/README.md

 - Browse and search movies and TV shows by genre- Browse and search movies and TV shows by genre

-- Create multiple profiles per account (with a 3-profile limit enforced by database trigger)- Create multiple profiles per account (with a 3-profile limit enforced by database trigger)
+- Create multiple profiles per account (with a 3-profile limit enforced by database trigger)

 - Manage personal watchlists- Manage personal watchlists

 - Track viewing history automatically- Track viewing history automatically